Wiard's Cider Mill and Apple Orchard History

 Wiard’s Cider Mill and Apple Orchard was founded in Michigan by George Wiard in 1837.
 The u-pick apple orchard and cider mill was originally located on Wiard Road near what is now known as Willow Run Airport.
 In those early years, the Wiards operated an apple orchard, cider mill, vinegar mill and vineyards.
 In the 1940’s, during World War II, the construction of the bomber plant at Willow Run forced the orchard and cider mill to be moved to our current location in Ypsilanti Township, Washtenaw County, Michigan.

-2016 Wiard’s Haunted Hayrides, one of the 6 attractions at Wiard’s Night Terrors was named the #6 hayride in the US and the entire thrill park, Night Terrors – Michigan’s Premier Haunted Thrill Park was named in the top 10 Scream Parks in the US by the leading magazine in the industry, Hauntworld.
+In 2016 Wiard’s Haunted Hayrides, one of the 5 attractions at Wiard’s Night Terrors was named the #6 hayride in the US and the entire thrill park, Night Terrors – Michigan’s Premier Haunted Thrill Park was named in the Top 10 Scream Parks in the US by the leading magazine in the industry, Hauntworld.

-Striving to meet the needs of our customers, many changes and improvements have been made by seven generations of the Wiard family.
+Striving to meet the needs of our customers, many changes and improvements have been made by seven generations of the Wiard family and each year we continue that tradition.
 Today, there are 3 generations of the Wiard family actively working in the operation with the 8th generation in tow; eating apples, visiting with staff and enjoying the farm.
 Currently the apple orchard and cider mill cover nearly 100 acres with many diversified operations, including the Cider Mill, Country Store, u-pick apples and pumpkins, Country Fair, corn maze, field trips, company picnics, school trips, birthday parties, evening hayrides, Night Terrors and much more!